cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

   order: 320
 ---

-Research activities undertaken to carry out the research of a diverse set of projects.
+User experience methods and activities undertaken to carry out the research of a diverse set of projects.

-1. **Call center** as a source of recruitment
+1. **Call center** as a source of recruitment to perform interviews
-2. **Ethnio intercepts** to gather data from existing visitors
+2. **Ethnio intercepts** to gather data from visitors
 3. **User Testing** to evaluate the ux and usability of a specific page

 We reccomend a collaborative approach across different skill sets to successfully execute each activity.